aleluca29/PDBachelorThesis/README.md

   - View avatar and logout functionalities.

 - *Educational Section*:
-  - Learn about Parkinson’s disease.
+  - Learn about Parkinson’s Disease.
-  - Access information on treatments and prevention.
+  - Access information on Parkinson’s Disease.
-  - Search and filter topics related to Parkinson’s disease.
+  - Search and filter topics related to Parkinson’s Disease.

 ## Installation

 ### Prerequisites

-- *Node.js and npm*: Node.js (version 14.x or later), npm (version 6.x or later)
+- *Node.js and npm*: Node.js (version 14.x or later) and npm (version 6.x or later)
 - *Python*: Python 3.9 or later
 - *MongoDB*: MongoDB 4.4 or later
 - *Expo CLI*: Expo CLI 0.7.3 or later